uclahs-cds/project-CancerBiology-OutlierAnalysis/README.md

-# Figures for "An Outlier Detection Method in Breast Cancer Analysis"
+# Analysis and Visualization Code for Breast Cancer Outlier Study

 ## Overview

-This repository contains the figure-generating scripts for our academic paper titled:
+This repository contains the analysis and figure-generating scripts for our academic paper titled:

-"OutSeekR: A Novel Outlier Detection Method for Comprehensive Gene Expression Analysis in Breast Cancer"
+"Widespread and Functional Gene Expression Outliers in Cancer"

 This code is supplementary to the main analysis package, `package-OutSeekR` ([GitHub](https://github.com/uclahs-cds/package-OutSeekR)).